On Marguerite Wildenhain and the Deep Work of Making Pots: A Conversation with Dean Schwarz

 by Richard Whittaker, Aug 1, 2010

-She writes that while living in Berlin and on an outing to Weimar, she encountered Walter Gropius' proclamation declaring the aims and goals of a new school: "Art rises above all methods; in itself it cannot be taught, but the crafts certainly can be.
-Achitects, painters and sculptors are craftsmen in the true sense of the word: hence, a thorough training in the crafts, acquired in workshops and on experimental and practical sites, is required of all students.
+She writes about stumbling upon a poster in Weimar announcing the beginning of "a new school - The Bauhaus."
+It was Walter Gropius' proclamation stating its philosophy and aims: "Art rises above all methods.
+In itself it cannot be taught, but the crafts certainly can be.
+Achitects, painters and sculptors are craftsmen in the true sense of the word.
+Hence, a thorough training in the crafts, acquired in workshops and on experimental and practical sites, is required of all students.
 The artist is an exulted craftsman.
 In rare moments of inspiration, transcending the consciousness of his will, the grace of heaven may cause his work to blossom into art.
 But proficiency in a craft is essential to every artist.
 Let us then create a new guild of craftsman and artist which will embrace architecture and sculpture and painting in one unity..."

 As Wildenhain writes, "I stood in front of that proclamation moved to the quick.
 I read and re-read it."
-It was a decisive moment in Wildenhain's life.
+It was a decisive moment in her life.

-And so, by that evening of celebration at Leslie Ceramics, I had read The Invisible Core.
-By chance, I'd even met and talked with Billy Sessions, who'd gone to great lengths to put together an exhibit of Wildenhain's work at Cal State University at San Bernardino.
-I'd found it gratifying to learn of this in spite of the exhibit's humble environs because by then I'd come to realize that Wildenhain had been more or less forgotten.
-I'd begun to feel I was among the few who were aware of the echoes of rare voice that might soon die out altogether.
+And so, by that evening of celebration at Leslie Ceramics, I already was interested in Wildenhain.
+I'd even happened to meet Billy Sessions, who'd to put together a well researched exhibit of Wildenhain's work at Cal State University at San Bernardino.
+By then I realized that Wildenhain had been more or less forgotten and wondered if the echoes of her rare voice might soon die out altogether.

 Dean Schwarz: I'd be glad to.
 I met her when I was in the Navy.
 I went to her house by bus and hitchhiking.